doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 If you're in an organisation with many clusters, and those clusters pull images from Dockerhub through a SNAT gateway, in the same way, you can hit the limit very quickly!

-Worker nodes behind a NAT gateway share the same public IP address.
-For unauthenticated requests, Dockerhub identifies users by their public IP address.
-Dockerhub imposes a rate limit of 100 pull requests in a 6 hour period.
-A pull request is defined as 1..2 GET requests for the Manifest (2 if there's an Image Index).

 ## Q: How Might We Work Around The Pull Limit?

 There are a couple of alternatives to DockerHub here: